google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 ## Gimme What I Want

-You already know all about the Media Session API and are simply coming back to copy and paste with no shame some boilerplate code?
+You already know about the Media Session API and are simply coming back to copy and paste with no shame some boilerplate code?
 So here it is.

     if ('mediaSession' in navigator) {